PlutusCapital/plutus/docs/node.md

 1. Clone the repository

-2. Unzip "plutusd.zip" file in the src directory.
+2. Unzip "plutusd.zip" and "plutus-cli.zip" file in the src directory.

 3. Start the node:
 >docker-compose build n0